FailAcademy/learning/web-dev-foundation/_slides/01-html-css/02-intro-to-css-slides.md

 # A CSS Declaration

-But you can do a lot more than just change the color of paragraph text:
+But you can do a lot more than just change the background colour behind some paragraph text.

 ```css
 p {